Ice Rule Engine Detailed Guide

 • ID iceId can be triggered by iceId

-• Scenario Subscription scenarios, you can use "," to separate subscriptions to multiple scenarios, which will be triggered when any scenario occurs
+• Scene Subscribed scenes, use "," to separate multiple scenes, triggered when any scene occurs

-• Configuration ID The root node ID of the ice tree
+• Configuration ID Root node ID of the ice tree

 • Edit Edit ice